alston13r/neat/README.md

 This project is available for anyone to look at, use, and modify however they choose.
 It will undergo numerous changes so be sure to check back every once in a while if it seems like I'm still here. :)

 There are demo pages available through the navigation site which feature some usage of the Neat algorithm as well as some other pieces that will be incorporated later.

+## Installing
+This project uses TypeScript and TypeDoc and I figured out later that I shouldn't push the node_modules directory.
+TypeDoc is installed locally, so it's included in the package.json.
+To install TypeDoc (if you want to contribute docs), run `npm install` in the root folder of the project.

+There's 2 scripts included in the package.json, `generateDocs` and `build`.